edengilbertus/Rosey-V1/README.md

 ## Admin Panel

-The admin panel is now integrated into the main application.
-To access it:

-1. Navigate to `/#/admin/login`
-2. Use the demo credentials:
-   - Email: admin@roseygems.com
-   - Password: admin123

-From the admin panel, you can:
-- Manage products (add, edit, delete)
-- View and manage orders
-- Mark orders as complete
+The admin panel has been removed from this website and is now available as a separate mobile application built with Expo.
+Please refer to the separate repository for the admin panel mobile app.

 ## Available Scripts